phil-margetson/ThreadCommissionerKit/README.md

 ### SmartThings

 1. Open SmartThings app
-2. Navigate to your Thread device
+2. Navigate to your Thread hub
+3. Navigate to hub settings
-3. Tap "Thread Network" → "Commissioner"
+4. Tap "Manage Thread Network"
-4. Generate a new ephemeral admin code
+6. Tap "Unify Thread Network" and then select "Share this hub's network to allow other Border Routers to join it"
+7. Tap "Start Sharing"
-5. Use the code within its validity period (typically 5-10 minutes)
+8. Use the code shown within its validity period (10 minutes)

 ### Other Border Routers